oss-review-toolkit/ort-ci-github-action/README.md

     # Extra JVM environment options when running ORT
     opts: ''

-    # Type of ORT reports to generate.
+    # Comma separated list of types of ORT reports to generate.
     report-formats: 'CycloneDx,EvaluatedModel,GitLabLicenseModel,NoticeTemplate,SpdxDocument,StaticHtml,WebApp'

     # List of package managers to be used when analyzing the project.